• Skip to primary navigation

 It has a sweet flavor that can balance mind and body, without any caffeine.
 It is a delicious and very healthy caffeine free tea alternative to green tea.

 Bamboo has the highest amount of silica of any plant, 10 times the amount of popular herbs such as horsetail and nettles.
-Horsetail contains about 8% silica, where bamboo leaf contains about 70% – the highest of any plant.
+Horsetail contains about 8% silica, where bamboo leaf contains about 70%.
 Silica is what contributes to bamboo’s strong, fast growth and flexibility.

 What does bamboo tea taste like?